 The Slipping Away

-The Slipping Away brings together pivotal works by leading artists to explore the duality of oceans and humankind.
-We aim to prompt pertinent conversations about sustainability, plastic pollution and rising sea levels at a point of criticality in 2019.
-Acknowledging the ocean as a living breathing entity, we will forge important discussions on the health of our seas and enable discourse on the personhood of Moana.
+The Slipping Away explores the duality of oceans and humankind.
+The exhibition aims to prompt pertinent conversations about sustainability, plastic pollution and rising sea levels at a point of criticality in 2019.
+Acknowledging the ocean as a living breathing entity, the exhibition considers the health of our seas and enables discourse on the personhood of Moana.

-Recognising plastic pollution as the most devastating problem affecting our oceans, we advocate for a momentary pause to consider the value and meaning that Moana brings to all of our lives.
-Throughout future programming, Gus Fisher Gallery will return to debates on the natural environment as we categorically argue for a better and more sustainable way of living.
+Recognising plastic pollution as the most devastating problem affecting our oceans, this exhibition advocates for a momentary pause to consider the value and meaning that Moana brings to our lives.